Comprehensive thylacine information, provided as a free public awareness campaign.

 What is this term "functionally extinct"?

 The term “functionally extinct” has been used by government representatives to describe status of the thylacine.
-In my view this is an effort to strengthen the public illusion that the thylacine is extinct - when in fact there is no way to prove it is extinct.
+In my view this is an effort to strengthen the public illusion that the thylacine is extinct (tag it with the word “extinct”) - when in fact there is no way to prove it is extinct.
 The concept is that if the thylacine is “functionally extinct” (no longer performing its ecological role, and unlikely to recover by itself), then we might as well all give up on it whether it still exists or not.

 Why did you think the logging industry would try to stop you?